 (View a free sample product guide) All five companies score poorly across our rating system for failure to address a number of ethical issues including human rights, animal rights and environmental concerns.
 Ethical Clothing - Jeans Manufacturing Costs.
 Photographed by Ben Lamberty Call me macabre, but I would really like to know how much jeans cost that guarantee their makers weren't maimed, poisoned, harassed, starved, or even killed in the process.

 Sorry, sorry, sorry.
 I know that’s no fun.
 But it’s a question that just keeps popping up no matter how much I try to not think about it.
+I guess it stems from the fact that I consider myself a feminist.
 Marks & Spencer Publishes Interactive Supply-Chain Map.
 Marks & Spencer has published an interactive map that reveals for the first time 690 of the British department store’s clothing and home-goods suppliers.